 Important next steps in the school feeding journey

 It is therefore vital that the importance of school milk programs in promoting good nutrition and health in our children continues to be recognized and supported by governments, intergovernmental organisations, and various stakeholders from the communities.

 IDF with its vast network and knowledge on the topic is a key element in bringing all this information together, compiling data from global experts in the field on different programs around the world.

 Within weeks, IDF will launch a Global School Milk Knowledge Hub.
 This interactive hub will bring together important information role of milk and dairy products in sustainable food systems, sustainable diets, and the UN sustainable development goals.
 It will provide case study examples and data to assist those wishing to implement school milk programs in their country and will be an invaluable source of information for managers of school milk programs worldwide.
 IDF with its vast network and knowledge on the topic is a key element in bringing all this information together.

 “On International School Meals Day, we recognise the critical importance of school milk and feeding programs offering milk around the world and their contribution to addressing hunger, malnutrition, access to school and education, and alleviation of poverty.
 School milk and feeding programs are, quite simply, building blocks for healthy living for many children around the globe.”

-To register your interest in the IDF School Milk Knowledge Hub launch, please contact [email protected]
+To register your interest in the IDF School Milk Knowledge Hub launch, please contact the IDF Communications Team